daryllmagsombol/test/README.md

-Simple Chat App using Vanilla JavaScript, NodeJS, and PeerJS with Bootstrap
+<b>Simple Chat App using Vanilla JavaScript, NodeJS, and PeerJS with Bootstrap</b>

 Usage: